 The course in legal study leading to the LL.B. degree covers a period of approximately four school years.
 Classes begin in August and January.
-The College year is divided into two semesters and a summer session; a total of forty-four weeks each year.
+The College year is divided into two semesters and a summer session; a total of forty-five weeks each year.

-There are two vacation periods during the year; two weeks in December and five weeks in July and August.
+There are three vacation periods during the year: two weeks in December, one week in May, and three weeks in July and August.